darashi/searchnos/README.md

 ## Current Limitations

-* Supports filters that contains only one `"search"` property.
+* Supports filters that contains `"search"` property.
-* Supports only kind=1.
 * No spam filtering. 🙁
 * No indexing configurations.
 Just does N-gram indexing with some normalization.